masc-ucsc/docs/docs/pyrope/03-bundle.md

 # Tuples

 Tuples are a basic construct in Pyrope.
-Tuples are defined as an "ordered" sequence fields or entries that can be named.
+Tuples are defined as an "ordered" sequence fields that can be named.

 ```